lpancescu/cloud-instance-starter-kit/README.md

   installing the guest additions.
 This is only necessary if the kernel or some development headers were updated, but since this is not trivial to detect, we will always reboot - just to be sure.

+* Vagrant sometimes fails to connect to the guest.
+This seems to be caused by the guest occasionally not getting a reply from the DHCP server in VirtualBox.
+After running `vagrant up; vagrant destroy -f` in a loop over night, I saw this problem in almost 10% of boot attempts.
+  If this happens, you can log in from the console to shut the VM down (VirtualBox 5 allows you to attach to a headless VM).

+* VirtualBox 5 provides a KVM paravirtualization interface by default for Linux guests.
+This will result in the kernel clocksource being set to kvm-clock.
+At least on OS X hosts, this results in a clock a few times slower than it should be, so not even NTP helps in keeping the clock synchronized.
+As a workaround, either add `clocksource=acpi_pm` to the guest kernel parameters, or force VirtualBox to provide the older paravirtualization interface from its 4.x series (add `v.customize ["modifyvm", :id, "--paravirtprovider", "legacy"]` to the VirtualBox-specific configuration in the Vagrantfile).